 There were several issues concerning demersal shelf rockfish (DSR) and other rockfish (OR).
 Appendix B of the report discussed an age-structured model for yelloweye rockfish in Southeast Alaska Outside Waters.
-The GPT expressed concern about an unusually high level of precision in model results, especially considering available input data.
+The Groundfish Plan Team expressed concern about an unusually high level of precision in model results, especially considering available input data.
 This assessment is based on a submarine and remote operated vehicle surveys, and the SSC was concerned to learn that funding for future surveys is uncertain.
-The SSC agrees with the GPT's advice for further model development and looks forward to a presentation on this age-structured model, once it has been fully vetted by the GPT.
+The SSC agrees with the Team's advice for further model development and looks forward to a presentation on this age-structured model once it has been fully vetted by the Team.

 Previously, the SSC expressed concerns about the appropriateness of the current management grouping for the seven DSR species.
-These seven species (canary, china, copper, quillback, rosethorn, tiger, and yelloweye rockfish) are managed in the DSR complex in the EY/SEO region (area 650), and in the OR complex in all other regions.
+These seven species (canary, china, copper, quillback, rosethorn, tiger and yelloweye rockfish) are managed in the DSR complex in the EY/SEO region (area 650) and in the OR complex in all other regions.
 A primary question concerns whether a GOA-wide assessment would be more appropriate for these species.

 A very preliminary set of alternative management options were developed.
-These include Alternative 1: status quo, Alternative 2: Bring DSR into the OR complex, and Alternative 3: Make a GOA-wide DSR assessment.
+These included Alternative 1: status quo, Alternative 2: Bring DSR into the OR complex, and Alternative 3: Make a GOA-wide DSR assessment.
 Alternative 2 included three suboptions.
-Public testimony highlighted the complexity of management issues involved with some of the alternatives.
+Public testimony highlighted the complexity of management issues involved in some of the alternatives.
 For instance, under Alternative 3, an ABC of 29 t for West Yakutat would likely result in placement of DSR on discard status.
-The ability to manage in-season for such an ABC is a concern, given that the halibut fishery takes a large proportion of DSR and that the directed halibut fishery does not fall under the Council's jurisdiction.
+The ability to manage for such an ABC is a concern, given that the halibut fishery takes a large proportion of DSR and considering that the halibut fishery does not fall under the Council's jurisdiction.

 The Plan Team recommended further evaluation of author-preferred Alternative 3.
 Issues with bycatch of DSR in the halibut fishery emphasize the need for more thorough consideration of this alternative.
 Moreover, the prospects for developing a GOA-wide DSR assessment should consider that the survey information is best developed for Southeast Alaska, and that future funding for those surveys is uncertain.
-The SSC advises that additional consideration should be given to Alternative 2 as well.
-For example, if all these species are combined, would this result in grouping species of divergent life history characteristics?
-How species group management would be affected due to climate change and resulting distributional shifts in species (e.g. silvergray rockfish in Southeast Alaska)?
+The SSC advises that additional consideration should be given to Alternative 2, as well.
+For example, if all these species are combined together, this may result in including species of divergent characteristics.
+For example, the composition of some non-DSR other rockfish is likely to change under climate change.
+Distributional shifts in silvergray rockfish are to be expected in Southeast Alaska.

 The SSC suggests that this analysis should not be rushed.
 The prospects for developing a GOA-wide DSR assessment should consider that the survey information is best developed for Southeast Alaska, and that future funding for those surveys is uncertain.
 Also, for the various alternatives, assemblage membership should be carefully re-examined to make sure that species in the assemblage share some common characteristics.
 Alternative combinations of species should be considered.
-The SSC also encourages involvement of industry members to incorporate of fishery and management complexity in analyses.
+The SSC also encourages involvement of industry members in the process of alternative development so that alternatives are developed mindful of fishery and management complexity.